Cheerleader in red and white uniform backed by clouds, held up by teammates

 D-III schools don’t offer athletic scholarships

 The largest division in the NCAA, Division III, does not offer athletic scholarships.
 Over a third of all student-athletes play at the D-III level, which is a major reason why only 2% of all high school athletes go off to college without any athletic scholarships.
 This doesn't mean that D-III athletes don't have any scholarships; they just don't have athletic ones.
-So if you’re anticipating playing D-III—or even D-II—make sure to do your research and find scholarships for other talents, skills, and experiences to supplement for what you won’t get for athletics to pay for your college costs.
+So if you’re anticipating playing D-III—or even D-II—make sure to do your research and find scholarships for other talents, skills, and experiences to supplement what you won’t get for athletics to help pay for your college costs.

 Related: The College Sports Glossary of Terms